 If a labor induction is decided to be in the best interest of the surrogate, there are a few different options that you may consider.
-It’s also worth noting that some doctors or hospitals will have their own rules on inductions, some not allowing them prior to 39 weeks for any non-emergency situation.
+It’s also worth noting that some doctors or hospitals will have their own rules on inductions, some not allowing them prior to thirty-nine weeks for any non-emergency situation.
 While most doctors will have a preferred method, understanding the different types of inductions can help you feel a bit more prepared to make a decision if a choice is offered.

 Perhaps the most common induction method is to administer a drug called oxytocin.
 This drug, more commonly referenced by the brand name Pitocin, is administered through IV and acts as a synthetic version of the hormone a woman’s body produces on its own during the onset of spontaneous labor.
 The amount of the drug can be adjusted until the optimum level is found to jump start contractions and force labor to begin.

 Also referred to as “breaking the water”, this method is generally only performed on women who are already several centimeters dilated.
 The practitioner will use a plastic hook to rupture the amniotic sack and spill the fluid.
-This process is done in the labor and delivery unit, as most doctors require a birth within 24 hours of membrane rupture to lower the risk of infection.
+This process is done in the labor and delivery unit, as most doctors require a birth within twenty four hours of membrane rupture to lower the risk of infection.
 If the rupture alone does not jump start labor, the doctor may begin administering Pitocin as well.

 In this method the doctor will use a small catheter to insert an uninflated balloon into the cervix.
 The doctor will then slowly begin to fill the balloon with water over the course of the next several hours.
 This will put weight and pressure on the top of the cervix, usually forcing it to slowly ripen and open.
-At this point the body will begin to produce labor hormones on its own.
+At this point, the body will begin to produce labor hormones on its own.
 As the cervix continues to ripen and open, the balloon will fall out, signaling that labor has begun.
 This method can be generally be completed without the use of synthetic hormones.

 Many doctors will choose to do a membrane sweep in the days leading up to or just past the assigned due date.
 This process, also called “stripping” the membranes, is completed in the doctor’s office during a normal visit.
-During the regular cervical check the doctor will run his/her finger around the opening of the cervix, separating the amniotic sack from the bottom of the uterus.
+During the regular cervical check, the doctor will run their finger around the opening of the cervix, separating the amniotic sack from the bottom of the uterus.
 While not guaranteed to result in labor, the process can cause the body to release prostaglandins and jump start labor within a matter of days.

 Who Shouldn’t Induce

 Understand that there are instances in which no induction should be attempted due to increased risks.
-A diagnosis of Placenta Previa, a baby in breech or transverse position, multiples, and presence of genital herpes are occasions in which an induction is not recommended.
+A diagnosis of placenta previa, a baby in breech or transverse position, multiples, and presence of genital herpes are occasions in which an induction is not recommended.
 Your doctor will know your individual medical needs and will be able to make the best recommendation on induction and safe methods.